morete/kubevirt-basics-training/content/en/docs/containerized-data-importer/create-datavolume.md

 datavolume.cdi.kubevirt.io/{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-alpinedisk created
 ```

-This will trigger the CDI Operator which will start an importer Pod to provision your PVC.
-If you are fast enough you may see the Pod with:
+This will trigger the CDI Operator which will start an importer pod to provision your PVC.
+If you are fast enough you may see the pod with:

 ```bash
 kubectl get pods --namespace=$USER